Furosemide: Pharmacokinetics

-The pharmacokinetics of furosemide are apparently not significantly altered by food.
+The pharmacokinetics of furosemide are not significantly altered by food.

 No direct relationship has been found between furosemide concentration in the plasma and furosemide efficacy.
 Efficacy depends upon the concentration of furosemide in urine.

 Names

 Furosemide is the INN and BAN.
 The previous BAN was frusemide.

-Brand names under which furosemide is marketed include: Aisemide, Apo-Furosemide, Beronald, Desdemin, Discoid, Diural, Diurapid, Dryptal, Durafurid, Edemid, Errolon, Eutensin, Flusapex, Frudix, Frusemide, Frusetic, Frusid, Fulsix, Fuluvamide, Furesis, Furix, Furo-Puren, Furon, Furosedon, Fusid.frusone, Hydro-rapid, Impugan, Katlex, Lasilix, Lasix, Lodix, Lowpston, Macasirool, Mirfat, Nicorol, Odemase, Oedemex, Profemin, Rosemide, Rusyde, Salix, Seguril, Teva-Furosemide, Trofurit, Uremide, and Urex.
+Brand names under which furosemide is marketed include Aisemide, Apo-Furosemide, Beronald, Desdemin, Discoid, Diural, Diurapid, Dryptal, Durafurid, Edemid, Errolon, Eutensin, Farsiretic, Flusapex, Frudix, Frusemide, Frusetic, Frusid, Fulsix, Fuluvamide, Furantril, Furesis, Furix, Furo-Puren, Furon, Furosedon, Fusid.frusone, Hydro-rapid, Impugan, Katlex, Lasilix, Lasix, Lodix, Lowpston, Macasirool, Mirfat, Nicorol, Odemase, Oedemex, Profemin, Rosemide, Rusyde, Salix, Seguril, Teva-Furosemide, Trofurit, Uremide, and Urex.

 Veterinary uses

 The diuretic effects are put to use most commonly in horses to prevent bleeding during a race.
-Sometime in the early 1970s, furosemide's ability to prevent, or at least greatly reduce, the incidence of bleeding (exercise-induced pulmonary hemorrhage) by horses during races was discovered accidentally.
-In the United States of America, pursuant to the racing rules of most states, horses that bleed from the nostrils three times are permanently barred from racing.
-Clinical trials followed, and by decade's end, racing commissions in some states in the USA began legalizing its use on race horses.
+In the United States of America, under the racing rules of most states, horses that bleed from the nostrils (exercise-induced pulmonary hemorrhage) three times are permanently barred from racing.
+Sometime in the early 1970s, furosemide's ability to prevent, or at least greatly reduce, the incidence of bleeding by horses during races was discovered accidentally.
+Clinical trials followed, and by the decade's end, racing commissions in some states in the USA began legalizing its use on race horses.
 In 1995, New York became the last state in the United States to approve such use, after years of refusing to consider doing so.
 Some states allow its use for all racehorses; some allow it only for confirmed "bleeders".
 Its use for this purpose is still prohibited in many other countries.

 Furosemide is also used in horses for pulmonary edema, congestive heart failure (in combination with other drugs), and allergic reactions.
-Although it increases circulation to the kidneys, it does not help kidney function, and is not recommended for kidney disease.
+Although it increases circulation to the kidneys, it does not help kidney function and is not recommended for kidney disease.

 It is also used to treat congestive heart failure (pulmonary edema, pleural effusion, and/or ascites) in cats and dogs.
-It can also be used in an attempt to promote urine production in anuric or oliguric acute kidney failure.